Leadership & Scholarship Opportunities

 If you are interested in serving as a student trustee or alternate trustee on the Foundation Board of Trustees, please contact Director of Foundation & Strategic Programs Kaitlin McGuffie or call 800.724.7327.
 For more information, please read the OAFP Foundation Board of Trustees Manual.

-Student Delegate and Alternate Delegate to the American Academy of Family Physicians
+Student Delegate and Alternate Delegate to the AAFP National Congress of Medical Students

-- Represent OAFP’s student members at national policy making forums
+- Represent OAFP’s student members at their national policy making forums

-- Run or apply for elected positions and other leadership opportunities in the AAFP
+- Vote for elected positions and other leadership opportunities in the AAFP

 - Receive instruction in parliamentary procedure and informed decision making

-- Participate in special discussion groups, and develop and debate resolutions
+- Participate in discussion groups and develop and debate resolutions

 - Learn about the AAFP’s strategic priorities and how the Academy and other key organizations are addressing issues of importance to students.

-- Be a student in good standing with the OAFP and the AAFP
+- Be a student member in good standing with the OAFP and the AAFP

 - Be a student in good standing at their medical school

-- Disclose other funding received to attend the conference (please note: other funding received by official Ohio delegates to attend the conference will be deducted from the Foundation scholarship).
+- Disclose additional funding received to attend the conference (Please note: additional funding received by the selected delegate/alternate will be deducted from the reimbursement amount available).

 - A current CV

-- A statement of interest (no more than one typewritten page) explaining your interest in family medicine and why you wish to represent Ohio at the congress.
+- A statement of interest explaining your interest in family medicine and why you wish to represent Ohio medical students at the congress (no more than one typewritten page).

-The deadline to apply each year is in mid-May.
+The deadline to apply is Sunday, May 19.

-The OAFP Foundation will offer a limited number of medical student scholarships (from non-selected American Academy of Family Physicians Foundation’s (AAFP Foundation) Family Medicine Leads Scholarship applicants) to attend the AAFP’s virtual National Conference of Family Medicine Residents and Medical Students (National Conference).
+The OAFP Foundation will offer a limited number of $600 scholarships for Ohio medical students to attend the American Academy of Family Physicians’ (AAFP’s) National Conference of Family Medicine Residents and Medical Students (National Conference) Thursday-Saturday, August 1-3, 2024, in Kansas City, MO.

-To be considered for the scholarship, students must apply for the AAFP Foundation’s Family Medicine Leads Scholarships for National Conference.
-Ohio medical students that are not selected by the AAFP Foundation for a Family Medicine Leads Scholarship will automatically be eligible for the OAFP Foundation’s scholarship.
-Notification of the OAFP Foundation’s scholarship selection will be made each year by mid-June.
+To be considered for a scholarship, medical students must apply for one of the AAFP Foundation’s Family Medicine Leads scholarships for National Conference.
+Ohio medical students not selected for an AAFP Foundation scholarship will automatically be considered for one of the OAFP Foundation’s scholarships, no separate application necessary.
+Notification of the OAFP Foundation’s scholarship selection will be made prior to the conference and scholarship checks will be mailed to recipients after the conference.

-Please note: Students selected for the OAFP Foundation’s delegate and alternate delegate scholarships, are not eligible.
+Please note: Students selected for the OAFP Foundation’s delegate and alternate delegate roles are not eligible.

-Each year, the OAFP hosts an annual meeting, the Family Medicine Celebration, to discuss policy and functions of the organization as well as offer continuing medical education programming on a variety of topics.
-An annual awards dinner is also held and physicians are honored.
-Up to five students are selected to attend the meeting as official student delegates.
+Each year, the OAFP hosts a virtual Annual Membership Meeting to discuss policy and business functions of the organization.
+Up to five student members are selected to attend the meeting as official student delegates.
 Each of the five delegates have voting privileges during the business portions of the meeting.

-If interested in serving as a delegate to the Family Medicine Celebration, please contact Director of Foundation & Strategic Programs Kaitlin McGuffie or call 800.742.7327.
+If interested in serving as a delegate to the Annual Membership Meeting, please contact Workforce Development Manager Caitlin Laudeman.

 Questions about Serving?